iainctduncan/scheme-for-max/README.md

 * garbage collection functions, timer, and heap-size control for performance
 * s4m arrays - typed fixed arrays with fast i/o for sharing between instances
 * s4m.grid - a fast read-only grid UI that can read from s4m arrays
+* s4m-score - a library for making text scores with all kinds of Lisp goodies

 Scheme-for-Max uses S7 Scheme, an embeddable Scheme Lisp implementation by Bill Schottstaedt at CCRMA, based originally on Tiny Scheme.
 S7 is a minimal Scheme, with many nice features for algorithmic